jyurko/discover_with_data_2021/README.md

 Welcome to the Github repo!
 We can share items from the class through this repository.

 ## Day 1 - 08/15/2021
+* Introductions, goals, and motivations
+* What is data?
+* Data journal
+* Finding data